 So if it isn’t necessarily about biology, why is it that women still lag so far behind in the boardroom?

 Could it be that women hold themselves back or lack the confidence to live up to their own potential?

 Not too long ago, I spoke at a global leadership event for women.
 It was part of a six-month program for up-and-coming female executives and, like many conferences centered on women, the agenda included topics on ambition, self-marketing, and work-life balance.

 If women still need to be reminded that being ambitious is okay and balancing your career and home life is possible then perhaps it explains why women are often not getting a seat in the boardroom.

 Can you imagine any man having to be educated that ambition is a good thing?

-The trouble is, ambition hasn’t traditionally been seen as a positive attribute for women.
-Society has long since seen the accomplishments of women like Indira Ghandi and Margaret Thatcher who inspired a generation of women to reach for the very top, yet it seems we still have a long way to go until all women assume the kind of confidence and ambition that most men see as a birth right.
+The trouble is, that ambition hasn’t traditionally been seen as a positive attribute for women.
+Society has long since seen the accomplishments of women like Indira Gandhi and Margaret Thatcher who inspired a generation of women to reach for the very top, yet it seems we still have a long way to go until all women assume the kind of confidence and ambition that most men see as a birthright.